Biden turns to Georgia to begin pitch for huge spending plan

 ———

 Madhani reported from Chicago.
-Associated Press writers Bill Barrow in Atlanta, Jonathan Lemire in New York and Darlene Superville and Josh Boak in Washington contributed to this report.
+Associated Press writers Bill Barrow in Atlanta, Jonathan Lemire in New York and Darlene Superville, Lisa Mascaro and Josh Boak in Washington contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.